syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 ### Data

 A data object represents information flowing through the process, such as data placed into the process, data resulting from the process, data that needs to be collected, or data that must be stored.
-To define a data object, you need to set the `shape` as "dataobject".
-You can create multiple instances of data object, with the `collection` property of node.
+To define a data object, set the `shape` as "dataobject".
+You can create multiple instances of data object with the `collection` property of node.

 {% highlight js %}